5 Health Mistakes Men Make

 Disadvantages: No proven benefits, can be expensive.

 If you want to quit with a dash of quirk, there’s an array of complementary methods available, from acupuncture to hypnotherapy.
 Do they work?
-Science has yet to prove their effectiveness but they certainly won’t decrease your chances.
+Science has yet to proven their effectiveness but they certainly won’t decrease your chances.

 Advantages: Long-term empowerment; provides psychological support.